 Disable passing float4 values "by value", causing them to be passed "by reference" instead.
 This option costs performance, but may be needed for compatibility with old user-defined functions that are written in C and use the "version 0" calling convention.
 A better long-term solution is to update any such functions to use the "version 1" calling convention.

-Disable passing float8 values “by value”, causing them to be passed “by reference” instead.
-This option costs performance, but may be needed for compatibility with old user-defined functions that are written in C and use the “version 0” calling convention.
-A better long-term solution is to update any such functions to use the “version 1” calling convention.
+Disable passing float8 values "by value", causing them to be passed "by reference" instead.
+This option costs performance, but may be needed for compatibility with old user-defined functions that are written in C and use the "version 0" calling convention.
+A better long-term solution is to update any such functions to use the "version 1" calling convention.
 Note that this option affects not only float8, but also int8 and some related types such as timestamp.
-On 32-bit platforms,
+On 32-bit platforms, --disable-float8-byval is the default and it is not allowed to select --enable-float8-byval.

 Set the segment size, in gigabytes.
 Large tables are divided into multiple operating-system files, each of size equal to the segment size.
 This avoids problems with file size limits that exist on many platforms.
 The default segment size, 1 gigabyte, is safe on all supported platforms.
 If your operating system has "largefile" support (which most do, nowadays), you can use a larger segment size.
 This can be helpful to reduce the number of file descriptors consumed when working with very large tables.
 But be careful not to select a value larger than is supported by your platform and the file systems you intend to use.
 Other tools you might wish to use, such as tar, could also set limits on the usable file size.
 It is recommended, though not absolutely required, that this value be a power of 2.
 Note that changing this value requires an initdb.